The Hooker

 within 2 weeks.
 While each saw success

-in brief runs in other territories and with other partners, it is in San Francisco where they
+in brief runs in other territories and with other partners, it is in San Francisco Japan

 just as much as they are in San